chrishutchinson/cardkit/README.md

 };
 ```

-## Upgrading from v1.x

-Upgrading from v1.x to v2 should be a fairly straightforward process if you haven't made any major modifications to the v1.x user interface.
-Your configuration object from v1.x should be compatible with v2 with a few minor tweaks.
-Specific variations are available in the Wiki.

 ## Running locally

-CardKit currently requires Node.js 8, which you can install using `nvm` and running:
+CardKit currently requires Node.js 14, which you can install using `nvm` and running:

     $ nvm use